ajayambule2003/Java-Practical/README.md

 69.java program find min and max value of unsorted list by using Collection

 70.Java Program to Compare Elements in a Collection

 71.Java Program to convert string to byte

 71.Java Program to Reverse a String using Stack

 72.Java program to Get the size of a directory

 73.Java program for implementation of Bubble Sort

+74.Java Program to convert string to byte